Yidumduma Bill Harney, Bush Professor

 Courtesy Museum and Art Gallery of the Northern Territory

-The Western Australian Museum — Geraldton is located within walking distance of Chapman Rd bus-stop, which is serviced by the 501 service.
-Visit the PTA website for timetables.
+The Museum of the Great Southern is located within walking distance of the town centre, which is serviced by the several bus services, visit the PTA website for timetables.